 - 2003: California lawyer Steven Joseph (bantransfat.com) sues McDonald's for quietly reversing its widely publicized switch from partially hydrogenated oil to a safer oil.
 He also threatens to sue Kraft for not disclosing on labels the presence of artificial trans fat in Oreos cookies.

-- 2004: CSPI petitions FDA to prohibit the use of partially hydrogenated oil and to require restaurants to disclose their use of partially hydrogenated oil (FDA rejected the latter petition)
+- 2004: CSPI petitions FDA to prohibit the use of partially hydrogenated oil and to require restaurants to immediately disclose their use of partially hydrogenated oil (FDA rejected the latter petition).

-- 2006: CSPI sues KFC for using partially hydrogenated oil for frying chicken, prompting KFC to announce later that year its switch to trans-fat-free cooking oil
+- 2006: CSPI sues KFC for not disclosing the use of partially hydrogenated for frying chicken, prompting KFC to announce later that year its switch to trans-fat-free cooking oil.

 - 2006: New York City Board of Health adopts regulation virtually eliminating artificial trans fat in foods sold by city's restaurants and bakeries.
 That action was emulated by a dozen other local governments.

-- 2007: CSPI files lawsuit against Burger King for using partially hydrogenated oil in deep fryers, accelerating that company's 2008 change to trans-fat-free oil
+- 2007: Burger King for not disclosing the use of partially hydrogenated oil in deep fryers, accelerating that company's 2008 change to trans-fat-free oil.

-- 2010: Study published in the New England Journal of Medicine finds food manufacturers replacing trans fat with healthier fats
+- 2010: CSPI–Harvard study published in the New England Journal of Medicine finds food manufacturers replacing trans fat with healthier fats.

-- 2013: Long John Silver's announces it will become trans-fat-free by the end of the year, after CSPI called its "Big Catch" meal the worst restaurant meal in America
+- 2013: Long John Silver's announces it will become trans-fat-free by the end of the year, after CSPI called its high-trans "Big Catch" meal the worst restaurant meal in America.

-- 2013: FDA submits for public comment its preliminary determination that partially hydrogenated oil is no longer GRAS, or “generally recognized as safe.”
+- 2013: FDA announces its preliminary determination that partially hydrogenated oil is no longer GRAS, or “generally recognized as safe.”